tomhrr/cosh/doc/all.md

 fine in most cases, but it's important to be aware that `dup` for file/directory read/write generators is a shallow copy, and reads/writes against one value will affect cloned values as well.

+`@@` works in the same way as `@`, except that it also `clone`s the variable's value.
+In conjunction with reification (via `r`), this can be useful when there's a need to generate, store, and refer to a value repeatedly, and generation of that value is time-consuming.

 By default, the shell starts in 'transient' mode, unless it is being used to run a script, in which case it starts in 'persistent' mode.